|

 service numbers that you should contact.
 Call them even if

 they take you to the actual company's Web site.
+If you've posted your resume on a board

 like Monster.com or Yahoo! (nasdaq: YHOO - news - people )